Isabella-Mitchell/milestone-project-one/README.md

 ### Business Owners
 *These are the owners of the gallery and of the website*

-* As the business owner, I want to feel that my business and brand are well represented by my online presence.
 * As the business owner, I want my website to be accessible and user-friendly on any device.
 * As the business owner, I want my website to feature links to my social media channels.